-- baseline and follow-up surveys of headteachers/senior leaders in participating schools
+- surveys of headteachers/senior leaders in participating schools

-- qualitative telephone interviews with headteachers/senior leaders and early-career teachers in participating schools
+- qualitative telephone interviews with headteachers/senior leaders, early-career teachers and mentors in participating schools

 - longitudinal case studies in participating schools, with headteachers/senior leaders, participating teachers, staff not directly receiving support who can comment on broader changes in the school resulting from TSP involvement, and school governors with responsibility for staffing.

 In addition we will use the following sources of secondary data: